based on Reviews

 2 mg other provitamin A-active carotenoids

-vitamin D
+Vitamin D

-1 mg cholecalciferol / D3
+1 mg cholecalciferol/D3

 1 IU vitamin D

-40 million IU of vitamin D
+40 million IU vitamin D

 0.025 ug Cholecalciferol (definition) = Vitamin D3

-vitamin E
+Vitamin E

 1 mg vitamin E